koutianqi/koutianqi.github.io/index.markdown

 **Welcome!** I am a PhD Candidate at Penn State Information School advised by [Dr. Dana Calacci](https://www.dcalacci.net).
 I study how implicit and explicit communication norms—or their absence—shape the validity of ML research argumentation and broader public discourse about AI tools’ capabilities.

-Specifically, I _(1) dissect how harms emerge from irresponsible communication (such as AI hype)_, _(2) develop norms that foster responsible communication to mitigate these harms_, and _(3) explore how such norms can be enforced through academic, policy, and legal reforms_.
-My ultimate aim is improving research rigor of ML research and social accountability of ML technologies.
+My ultimate aim is improving research rigor of ML research and social accountability of ML technologies by:
+- _dissect how harms emerge from irresponsible communication (such as AI hype)_,
+- _develop norms that foster responsible communication to mitigate these harms_,
+- _explore how such norms can be enforced through academic, policy, and legal reforms_.

   </div>
   <img class="headshot" src="{{ "/assets/img/headshot_crop.jpg" | relative_url }}" alt="Headshot" />